CybercentreCanada/cccs-aws-scooper/README.md

   - Used to destroy all CloudFormation resources created by Scooper in the current region.
   - Users managing Scooper deployments across multiple regions must switch to each region to delete the associated resources.
   - **Note:** Can only be used in conjunction with the `configure-logging` command.
+- `--lifecycle-rules TEXT` (Optional)
+  - Used to specify the S3 storage class, and duration of lifecycle policy for the Scooper S3 bucket.
+  - Formatted as follows: `STORAGE_CLASS(xd),EXPIRY(yd)`
+    - `x` represents the number of days before an object is transitioned to a given `STORAGE_CLASS`.
+    - `y` represents the number of days before an object is expired/deleted (must be greater than x).
+  - Omitting lifecycle rules on subsequent deployments with `configure-logging` will remove the lifecycle rules in place on the created S3 bucket.
+  - Supported storage classes can be found using the `python -m scooper.main configure-logging --help` command.
+  - Omitting the `--lifecycle-rules` option results in using the default storage class of `STANDARD` and no lifecycle policy will be in place on the created S3 bucket.
+  - Examples:
+    - `--lifecycle-rules "GLACIER(1d),EXPIRY(12d)"`
+     - Objects will move to GLACIER after 1 day, and expire after 12 days.
+    - `--lifecycle-rules "GLACIER(1d)"`
+     - Objects will move to GLACIER after 1 day, with no expiry.
+    - `--lifecycle-rules "EXPIRY(5d)"`
+     - Objects are stored in STANDARD and expire after 5 days.
+    - `--lifecycle-rules "INTELLIGENT_TIERING(1d),DEEP_ARCHIVE(10d),EXPIRY(12d)"`
+     - Objects will move to INTELLIGENT_TIERING after 1 day, DEEP_ARCHIVE after 10 days, and expire after 12 days.
+  - Unsupported lifecycle transitions can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html).

 ## Development and Testing